• Home

 Difficulty: Easy Length: 0.5 milesEstimated Time: 8 min

 Whether enjoying clear views of the Sierra Nevada and the River Center, or the adventure of sifting through a misty fog, a trip around the Hidden Homes Nature Trail is a great way to connect with nature any time of the year.
 This 1/2 mile footpath features larger-than-life-sized animal homes created by local artists for visitors to climb in, on, and around to experience firsthand what other species must consider surviving.
-The Hidden Homes Nature Trail is located immediately adjacent to the River Center and is open to the public Saturdays and Sundays, from 8:00 am to 3:00 pm and Monday through Friday, 9:00 am to 5:00 pm.

 Thomas MacMichael Sr. Loop Trail